Dennes Point, Tasmania: History

 Dennes Point was gazetted as a locality in 1967.

 It is named after the Denne family who first settled the area as farmers around the 1830s, although it was known as Kelly's Point up to the 1840s, being named after pioneer shipmaster and harbour pilot James Kelly.
 Anthony Smith Denne commenced a regular ferry service in 1847 across the D'Entrecasteaux Channel between Tinderbox and "Kelly's" Point, although the island is now serviced by a vehicular ferry between Kettering and Roberts Point.
 Over the years Dennes Point has seen mixed agricultural activity, mostly orcharding and light grazing.

 Its post office opened on 20 August 1941 and closed in 1984.

 Geography

 The shore of the D’Entrecasteaux Channel forms the western boundary.

+Climate

+Dennes Point experiences an oceanic climate (Köppen: Cfb) with pleasant, relatively dry summers and cool, wetter winters.
+The wettest recorded day was 14 January 2015 with 92.6 mm of rainfall.
+Extreme temperatures ranged from 40.5 C on 4 January 2013 to 0.9 C on 3 August 2015.